TheLinuxEXP/TheLinuxEXP.github.io/_posts/2020-08-20-Ubuntu-hate.md

 Ok, the first thing that comes often first is the fact that Ubuntu spies on its users.
 This complaint usually is linked to 2 Ubuntu features: the Amazon web app, and the opt-out system information.
 Ubuntu introduced an integration with Amazon when they started shipping Unity as a default desktop environment, and later, they added a reporting tool that collects sytem information and sends it back to Ubuntu to check on what their users are actually using hardware wise.

-THe Amazon thing was bad.
+The Amazon thing was bad.
 It sent unencrypted search requests to Amazon, for anything the users were looking for in the Unity dash, and it generally returned very bad results.
-Ubuntu actually enabled users to disable that feature a little later, and in the end, that Amazon integration turned into an affiliate link in the dash, that could be removed easily, and not used.
+Ubuntu actually allowed users to disable that feature a little later, and in the end, that Amazon integration turned into an affiliate link in the dash, that could be removed easily, and not used.
 Still, the community generally resented the distro for adding this by default.

 <figure markdown="1">